monfresh/laptop/README.md

 ## Install
 **IMPORTANT:** Before you run the script, make sure you have the latest Apple software updates installed.
 Check by going to System Preferences, then Software Update.
 If you're on Catalina, this does not mean upgrading to Big Sur, just the latest Catalina updates.

+**Also, please make sure to read everything on this page for caveats, troubleshooting tips, and to make sure the script worked.**

 Begin by opening the Terminal application on your Mac.
 The easiest way to open an application in macOS is to search for it via [Spotlight].
 The default